areski/python-nvd3/README.rst

 Maintainers
 -----------

-If you want to help maintain this project, please get it touch.
+If you want to help maintain this project, please get in touch.